borg286/sevtech/README.md

 Your goal is to get a handful of Black Quartz (for actually additions) and Aquamarine (for Astral Sorcery)

-* While the Melter can't alloy tin and copper, you can use the kiln to get bronze, then melt it down, and pour into a block.
+* To get the needed Bronze Block know that the Melter can't alloy tin and copper.
+You can however use the kiln to get bronze, then melt it down in the Melter, and pour into a block.

 * Darkness in the beneath hurts, so take a couple stacks of torches.
-Recall that coal doesn't spawn everywhere, and for every charcoal you take bring equal twine.
-Alternatively take a flint workblade to shrubs and leaves to get loads of twine and sticks.
-Craft fibre torches, light them, then craft with 2 sticks to make Totem torches, ie. bypassing charcoal altogether.
+Take a flint workblade to shrubs and leaves to get loads of twine and sticks.
+Craft fibre torches, light them on a fire, then craft with 2 sticks to make Totem torches (more bright).
+You'll also want a fair bit of throwable torches (Glue + normal torch).

+* It can be helpful to keep multiple totem whittling knives on your hotbar in dangerous areas like The Beneath.
+Keep each one set to a different aspect.
+Being able to make wolf and cow totems quickly and easily while kiting mobs around can be a life saver.

 * Your "Beneath" teleporter can be moved.
 Either dig down or pillar up before placing and entering the Beneath.
 See next note to know when to stop.